 - How parents and caregivers can determine if toddlers are having side effects

-- Helpful tips to support children 6 months-4 years during their vaccine
+- Helpful tips to support children 6 months through 4 years during their vaccine

 - Where and when to get vaccinated